Hypothesis Testing in R Programming

 alternative – how to compare means, the default is “two.sided”.
 You can also specify “less” or “greater”.

 mu – the true value of the mean (or mean difference).
-The default is 0.
+The default is 0.paired – the default is paired = FALSE.
+This assumes independent samples.
+The alternative paired = TRUE is used for matched pair tests.

 equal – the default is var.equal = FALSE.
 This treats the variance of the two samples separately.
 If you set var.equal = TRUE you conduct a classic t-test using pooled variance.